erdo/fore-intro-tutorial/DEV.TO.md

                              if (weatherModel.windSpeed>50)
                                    R.color.red else R.color.blue))
 ```
+_Or if you want that small piece of logic unit testable, then put it in a model (a viewModel would be ideal) and the simply call it from your view: model.getWeatherColor()_

 This code might make things look very easy, but there are many ways to get things wrong of course, if there’s something in your app that doesn’t feel right or you’re having any performance issues - chances are you’ll find some guidance in the check list [here](https://erdo.github.io/android-fore/05-extras.html#troubleshooting--how-to-smash-code-reviews).